Cycling mont ventoux

 Come and join us on the next epic challenge on the giant of Provence – register your interest today…

-Contact Us To Plan Your Ventoux Challenge
+Contact Us To Fulfill Your Ventoux Challenge Dream!

 Follow in the tracks of the greatest riders to have ridden le tour on this greatest of all cycling challenges.
 With us you’re in informed hands, capable leadership and good company… exactly what you need just before and just after you decide to ride to the clouds and back – three times!!